-We agreed with the Audit Committee that we would report to them any misstatements in excess of £12,100 that we identified through the course of our audit, together with any qualitative matters that warrant reporting.
+We agreed with the Audit Committee that we would report to them any misstatements in excess of £12,800 (2020: £12,000) that we identified through the course of our audit, together with any qualitative matters that warrant reporting.

-Other information
+Other Information

 The directors are responsible for the other information.
-The other information comprises the information included in the Annual Report, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the annual report and accounts, other than the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.